ezysign/FrontEndTest/README.md

 Please provide the setup procedures or documentation if project needs some extra steps.

+# Your assignment will get chances to get accepted if
+- follow granular git commit history
+- has good unit test

 Please Fork the repo and submit PR with title in following format

 `NAME: FrontendTest`